Queatz/Closer/Features.md

  [ ] Handle permanently denied contacts permissions
     [ ] Dialog telling to go to settings
- [ ] Only allow app to talk to backend (signature header) [ ] Bubble arrow is cut off when in landscape mode
+ [ ] Only allow app to talk to backend (signature header)

 # More